kristian-lange-tw/JATOS_docs_v3/pages/User-Manager.md

 ## Authentication via LDAP (version >= 3.5.4)

+JATOS allows password authentication via LDAP (which lets an institution manage their users in a centralized way).
+LDAP is disabled by default.
+To enable it [change the JATOS config file](Configure-JATOS-on-a-Server.html#ldap-authentication-since-jatos--354).

-Many institutions use an LDAP server to manage their users centralized in one place.
-JATOS allows password authentication via LDAP.
-For this the LDAP server has to be configured in JATOS ([more about this](Configure-JATOS-on-a-Server.html#ldap-authentication-since-jatos--354)).
-If LDAP is properly configured an additional checkbox 'LDAP' appears in the 'New User' form right under the 'Admin Rights' checkbox.
-Check this one to enforce authentication by LDAP.
-Normal JATOS user (locally authenticated) and LDAP user can co-exist in the same JATOS.
+Once LDAP is enabled, there will be an additional checkbox 'LDAP' when the Admin creates a new user.
+Check this box to enforce authentication by LDAP.
+Normal JATOS users (locally authenticated) and LDAP users can co-exist in the same JATOS instance.

 At the moment it is not possible to let JATOS create LDAP users automatically - they must be created by an JATOS admin manually.